JGCRI/pygcam/docs/source/tutorial4.rst

   #.
 If the XML database is written to disk, GCAM can run the queries before
      it exits, using the same mechanism as in the option above.

   #.
-A new feature of GCAM allows it to store the XML database in memory, in
+Since v4.3, GCAM can write its XML database to memory only, in
      which case it *must* be queried from within GCAM since the database will no longer exist after GCAM exits.
-This is particularly useful in large ensemble runs where you want to extract some data but don't need to keep the large databases around.
+This is particularly useful in large ensemble (e.g., Monte Carlo simulation) runs where you want to extract some data but don't need to keep the large databases around.

 Two configuration file parameters control this behavior.
 The variables and their default values are shown below.
 Add these to your ``.pygcam.cfg`` file